cslarson/dapper/README.md

 # Dapper OS (alpha)
 #### A (more) secure* desktop environment for running Ethereum dapps
-Dapper uses [Archiso](https://wiki.archlinux.org/index.php/archiso) to build a very basic Arch Linux desktop, intended to be run from a non-persisted live usb (see [Instructions](#instructions)).
-The choice of packages and settings for Dapper have been guided by wanting to achieve a system that is:
+Dapper uses [Archiso](https://wiki.archlinux.org/index.php/archiso) to build a basic Arch Linux desktop, streamlined for running Ethereum dapps, and designed to be run from a non-persisted live usb (see [Instructions](#instructions)).
+The choice of packages and settings for Dapper are intended to achieve a system that is:

 1. minimal - only install what is needed to use dapps.
 1. locked down - restrict allowed actions to minimum needed to use dapps.